BelugaIntelligence/belugaintelligence.github.io/README.md

 # website
-Website of the Reasoned AI
+Website of the Beluga Intelligence
 =======

 ## Build Setup